open-slicer/cell/docs/administration/installation.md

 ### Migrating the database

-Now that you've created a DB, you must migrate it.
-This is done with [`golang-migrate`](https://github.com/golang-migrate/migrate).
+After creating a DB, you must migrate it.
+This can be done with [`golang-migrate`](https://github.com/golang-migrate/migrate).

 #### Installing `golang-migrate`